Oklahoma

 Oklahoma’s nondiscrimination laws related to employment have only a narrow exemption allowing religious organizations to hire co-religionists.

-Oklahoma law provides that religious worship can only be prohibited or restricted by an emergency order that (a) applies equally to all “essential” secular entities in the jurisdiction, (b) serves a compelling governmental interest, and (c) is narrowly tailored.
+Oklahoma law provides that free exercise of religion can only be substantially burdened by an emergency order that (a) applies equally to all “essential” secular entities in the jurisdiction, (b) serves a compelling governmental interest, and (c) is narrowly tailored.

 The Oklahoma Constitution contains a Blaine Amendment that broadly restricts faith-based organizations’ freedom to participate in public benefit programs on the same terms as similarly situated secular institutions.
-Current U.S. Supreme Court precedent has rendered this language ineffective, but it could become effective in the future if Court precedent changes.
+Current U.S. Supreme Court precedent has rendered this language ineffective in many cases, but it could become effective in the future if Court precedent changes.

 Regulatory Freedom: